JadeGoat/sg_property_react/README.md

 # Introduction
 The original intention was to have a high level view of price of the singapore HDB property market.
 Main goal was to provide additional information to aid in the decision of buying HDB property or town planning.
 Including private property was possible but not a priority (not in the foreseeable future).
+Currently, HDB BTO data are not easily available (only 3rd party website or stats published in PDF), will including HDB BTO data when it is more assessible.

 At later stages, it scaled to provide a better view of supporting infrastructure and amenities around the property (or town).
+- Carpark (Seasonal/Short Term Parking, FOC/non-FOC)
+- Public Transport (Bus stop & MRT/LRT)
+- Lifecare (Child/Elderly Care & Disability Services)
+- Healthcare (Chas Clinic)
+- Food (Hawker & Eateries)
+- Retail (Supermarket)

+Planning area from onemap api (polygon map) is included to replace the original postal code method when selecting by town's category.
+The planning area data is retrieve from the database, where in the sg_property_datapipeline project download the polygon map using download_planning_area script.

 Finally, this project is free for usage, however it should not be commericalize for any use of profit.